nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   Returns `groceries shopping` but not `groceries`

 ## Deleting a task : `delete`
-Deletes a specified tasks from the task manager.
+Deletes a specified task from the task manager.
 Irreversible.<br>
-Format: `delete TASKNAME`
+Format: `delete INDEX`

-> Deletes the name of the tasks at the specified `TASKNAME`.
+> Deletes the name of the tasks at the specified `INDEX`.
-  The name refers to the task name shown in the list.
+  The index refers to the task number shown in the list.
-  `TASKNAME` must be an exact match in order for the function to work.
+  `INDEX` must be an exact match in order for the function to work.

 Examples:
 * `list`<br>
   `delete groceries shopping`<br>
   Deletes groceries shopping in the task manager.

+## Editing a task : `edit`
+Edits a specified tasks from the task manager.
+Irreversible.<br>
+Format: `edit INDEX [TASKNAME] [d/DATE] [s/STARTTIME] [e/ENDTIME] [m/MESSAGE]`

+> Edits the task at the specified `INDEX`.
+The index refers to the task number shown in the list. `INDEX` must be an exact match in order for the function to work.

 ## View description of a task : `view`
 Displays details of the specified task.<br>
 Format: `view TASKNAME`